Nano1237/ngExtend/README.md

 ###Bower

-You can use bower with `bower install ngExtend`
+You can use bower with `$bower install ngExtend`

 ###Clone

-You can clone this repo with `git clone https://github.com/Nano1237/ngExtend.git`
+You can clone this repo with `$git clone https://github.com/Nano1237/ngExtend.git`

 ###Include rawgit

-You can include the raw js file with `<script src="https://rawgit.com/Nano1237/ngExtend/ngExtend.min.js"></script>`
+You can include the raw js file with `<script src="https://rawgit.com/Nano1237/ngExtend/ngExtend.min.js"></script>` *(not recommended, because of XSS vulnerability)*

 ##Usage